 Hire Help

 Ultimately, planning a destination elopement in Colorado can be a time consuming process.
-Hiring a local wedding planner can make a world of difference!
-Your planner can help hook you up with local vendors that they work with a lot, giving you peace of mind as you hire people from afar.
+Hiring a local photographer who helps with planning (or an elopement planner) can make a world of difference!
+Your photographer can help hook you up with local vendors that they work with a lot, giving you peace of mind as you hire people from afar.
 They can help guide you to the best locations in the area that you just might not be able to find online.
-Hiring a planner for your destination elopement also gives you someone on your side, at the location.
-If there’s an avalanche at your intended overlook, or maybe a flash flood warning, they are there to 1) know about it and 2) help you adjust the plans right away.
-They can also help put together information for your guests and coordinate accommodations.
-Some photographers also offer planning services for their elopements, so check with them to see what services they offer for small celebrations!
+Hiring a local photographer for your destination elopement also gives you someone on your side, at the location.
+If there’s an avalanche at your intended overlook, permit rules change, or maybe there’s a flash flood warning, they are there to 1) know about it and 2) help you adjust the plans right away.

 Include Those at Home